tomy2105/KnowledgeNotes/cpp/cpp11.md

 One more code example is in [Philosophers.cpp](Philosophers.cpp).

-For data used by multiple threads without locks one can use  [atomic operations](https://en.cppreference.com/w/cpp/atomic/atomic) on memory locations.
-These can optionally specify the minimum memory visibility constraints needed for an operation.
+For data used by multiple threads without locks one can use  [atomic operations](https://en.cppreference.com/w/cpp/atomic/atomic).

 Explicit [memory barriers](https://en.wikipedia.org/wiki/Memory_barrier "Memory barrier") may also be used for this purpose.